kkawaguc/scripts/README.md

 Code base for PhD research.
+Calculations done on the JASMIN HPC.

 Relevant Publications: